dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/jira.md

     # Define the JQL queries as follows
     queries = [
-              "created >= -30d order by created DESC", "created >= -30d AND project = DEV AND issuetype = Epic AND status = "In Progress" order by created DESC", ]
+              "created >= -30d order by created DESC", 'created >= -30d AND project = DEV AND issuetype = Epic AND status = "In Progress" order by created DESC', ]
     # Run the pipeline
     load_info = pipeline.run(jira_search().issues(jql_queries=queries))